Concern for Family Members

-Family members should discuss their breast cancer risk with their health care providers.
+Family members should discuss their personal breast cancer risk with their health care providers.

 Learn more about talking with your health care provider about breast cancer risk.

 Breast cancer screening for your sisters, daughters and mother

 Women with a family history of breast cancer should talk with their health care providers about when they should begin screening for breast cancer.

-While screening does not lower the chance of getting breast cancer, it increases the chance of finding it early, when there are more treatment options and chances for survival are highest.
+While screening doesn’t lower the chance of getting breast cancer, it increases the chances of finding it early, when there are more treatment options and chances for survival are highest.

 Learn more about breast cancer screening for women at higher risk.